 - Rewards: Enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases; 5X points on Lyft rides through March 2022.

 - Annual fee: $95

 The Chase Sapphire Preferred® Card doesn’t give you an introductory 0 percent interest for a limited time, but this card can help you earn a big welcome bonus.
-When you sign up, you can earn 80,000 points when you spend $4,000 within three months of account opening, which are worth up to $800 in gift cards or cash back or $1,000 in travel booked through Chase Ultimate Rewards.
-You can also earn 2X points on travel and dining at restaurants (including takeout and delivery) and 1X points on all other purchases.
-Additionally, you can earn rewards on Lyft rides and up to $50 in statement credits toward grocery store purchases (available for 12 months from account opening as a one-time statement credit).
+When you sign up, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+You can also earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.

 American Express Blue Business Cash™ Card: Best for business taxes

 - Welcome bonus: Earn a $250 statement credit after you make $3,000 in purchases on your Card in your first 3 months.

 - Rewards: Earn 2 percent cash back on the first $50,000 you spend on eligible purchases each year, then 1 percent back